All Episodes

 The women's march, Sean, and thanks for calling me a lunatic.

-I I take that as a uh compliment.
+I take that as a compliment.

 Well, I mean, you are a left-wing nutjob, but I still like you.

-I am a left-wing I'll we'll uh we'll decide about the nut job at the end of the segment, perhaps.
+We'll decide about the nut job at the end of the segment, perhaps.

-What this march is about, I I'm not going to disagree with the idea that it started as an anti-Trump decision.
+What this march is about, I'm not going to disagree with the idea that it started as an anti-Trump decision.

-This is about women and people who have been disenfranchised over the years, people with immutable characteristics that relate to their gender or their race or their sexuality or where they are on the gender spectrum, basically standing up and telling to saying to Congress, and that is to the president, and it's this is to Democrats and Republicans and independents, to elected representatives, that we are not going to go back.
+This is about women and people who have been disenfranchised over the years, people with immutable characteristics that relate to their gender or their race or their sexuality or where they are on the gender spectrum.

-Let's stop right there.
+All right, let's stop right there.

-Oh no, and I'm not saying specify okay, so two things.
+Oh, no, and I'm not saying specific.

 We are moving forward.